-Thanks to its outreach and assessment among families and individuals affected by the ongoing crises, CEPMR, in cooperation with ICMC, has been able to devise a project to actively address the needs of communities affected by COVID-19 and the humanitarian crisis in Burkina Faso.
+Thanks to its outreach and assessment among families and individuals affected by the ongoing crises, in September 2020, CEPMR in cooperation with ICMC launched a program to actively address the needs of communities affected by COVID-19 and the ongoing humanitarian crisis in Burkina Faso.

 Protecting Children and Providing a Sense of Normalcy

-Community engagement is crucial to preventing, mitigating, and responding to abuse, neglect, exploitation, and violence in households, especially that which affects children.
+Many families and children’s lives have been disrupted by violence, displacement, and the COVID-19 public health emergency.
+Community engagement is crucial to preventing, mitigating, and responding to abuse, neglect, exploitation and violence in households, especially that which affects children.

-ICMC and CEPRM are identifying potential partners among other faith-based groups and local civil society actors of the area, especially groups led by women, youth, people with disabilities, and other marginalized or minority groups.
-The goal is to develop strategies to effectively advocate and coordinate with national and international stakeholders responding to social protection issues in the community to ensure that the affected people’s voices and priorities are heard.
+ICMC and CEPRM work with partners among other faith-based groups and local civil society actors of the area, especially groups led by women, youth, people with disabilities, and other marginalized or minority groups.
+Together we develop strategies to effectively advocate and coordinate with national and international stakeholders responding to social protection issues in the community to ensure that affected people’s voices and priorities are heard.

-Special attention is given to women and girls throughout the project.
-The repercussions of COVID-19 could worsen existing gender-based inequalities in the country.
-In particular, it can bring about increased risks of violence against women and girls due to isolation, lower availability of resources, an increased occurrence of child marriage, and harmful coping mechanisms which can lead to violence.
+Special attention is given to women and girls.
+The repercussions of COVID-19 have worsened existing gender-based inequalities in the country, and increased risks of violence against women and girls due to isolation, lower availability of resources and an increased occurrence of child marriage.
 Women are also more likely to be at the forefront of responses to illness, increasing their risk of becoming sick, and spreading the virus to their families.